MobileChromeApps/mobile-chrome-apps/docs/NextSteps.md

 ### Mobile Manifest

-There are certain chrome packaged app settings that only apply to mobile platforms.
+There are certain Chrome App settings that only apply to mobile platforms.
 We have created a `www/manifest.mobile.json` file to contain these, and the specific values are referenced throughout the plugin documentation and this guide.

 You should adjust the values here accordingly.